Accelerated Master's in Teaching Program

 - Complete a GSE admissions application and submit all required supplemental information in the spring of the junior year for early admission.
 The application includes a written personal statement, two letters of reference, a resume, and a copy of all transcripts.

 - Provide a letter from the undergraduate advisor indicating that 12 GSE credits will be completed during senior year, including field experience and reflective seminar.

 - Maintain a minimum grade point average of 3.0 (B or better).

 - Meet the general admissions requirements to the Graduate School of Education and for the specific program to which the Fordham undergraduate student is applying.
 Specific admissions requirements are listed on each program's page in this Bulletin.

-NYS Certification Requirements
+New York State Certification Requirements

-Students who meet all program requirements, complete the course of study, and meet established field experience competencies are eligible to receive Fordham University's endorsement for New York state initial certification in their program area provided they also have
+Students who meet all program requirements, complete the course of study, and meet established field experience competencies are eligible to receive Fordham University's endorsement for New York state initial certification in their program area, provided they also have:

 - earned a passing score on the relevant New York state teacher examinations; and